Laura King Edwards is a writer, rare disease advocate and marketing professional.

 - Tortoise and Finch Productions “On Courage” Nonfiction Contest

-She is a member of the Women’s National Book Association and North Carolina Writers’ Network; she is a past member of the Society of Children’s Book Writers and Illustrators and Charlotte Writers’ Club.
+Laura is a member of the Women’s National Book Association; she is a past member of the Society of Children’s Book Writers and Illustrators, North Carolina Writers’ Network and Charlotte Writers’ Club.

 Even though creative writing is her first love, Laura has a successful career at Wray Ward, Charlotte’s leading creative marketing communications agency.
 As content lead, she develops written content (including the agency’s blog), leads content strategy and provides public relations support.
 Previously, Laura spent eight years on the marketing team at Novant Health, a large, integrated health system.
 There, she developed a keen understanding of complex medical information, mastered the ability to communicate it to technical and lay audiences, and filmed a commercial with Michael Jordan for the orthopedic hospital.